Advice for Junior Scholars

 Sweat the Details

 Typesetting your writing is like showering before going out in public.
 Even people who don’t consciously notice will appreciate it, and you will feel more confident and professional.
 Spend some time with Matthew Butterick’s Typography for Lawyers.
 The website is good, but it’s worth owning the book in hard copy.
 (If you want to go deeper, also read Robert Bringhurst’s The Elements of Typographic Style.)
 Essential rules to follow include using curly quotes, avoiding system fonts, proper line and paragraph spacing, and a reasonable line length.
+A nice next step is to pick a good font for your drafts and use it consistently.

 It goes without saying but is worth emphasizing that you should always use people’s preferred names and pronouns.
 That includes spelling their names correctly, something that I’m particularly attuned to as a two-ns-at-the-end Grimmelmann.
 For non-English names in Latin scripts, use proper accents and diacritics.
 For names in other writing systems, use a typeface in that writing system where appropriate, and use the person’s preferred Romanization or an authoritative system (e.g., pinyin) when transliterating.